About the Comox Valley Water Treatment Project

 Our water system relies solely on chlorination and does not effectively protect against parasites.
 In addition, elevated turbidity levels can interfere with the chlorination of the water and increase the risk of bacteria and viruses, triggering the need for boil water notices.

-The new system will deliver three main benefits:
+The new water system will deliver three main benefits:

-The project is estimated to cost $110.6 million.
+The Comox Valley Water Treatmetn Project is estimated to cost $110.6 million.

 While the CVRD is seeking grants from the federal and provincial governments, there will still be costs for which the CVRD will be responsible.